-B. Source study is not adequate and reliable
+B. Source studies are not adequate and reliable

 To be adequate for the purpose of classification and labelling of the Substance, the source study must be conducted in accordance with the applicable OECD test guidelines or other internationally recognised test methods (Article 13(3) of REACH).
 For the purpose of classification and labelling, as set out in the CLP Regulation, the study must provide information on intrinsic properties i.e. the basic properties of a substance or mixture as determined in standard tests or by other means designed to identify hazards.
-This is to be derived without consideration of exposure under realistic environmental conditions.8 of a substance in particular environmental conditions.
+This is to be derived without consideration of exposure under realistic environmental conditions.13

-Similarly, for the purpose of PBT assessment Annex XIII of REACH requires generation of data under 'relevant conditions', i.e. those conditions that allow for an objective assessment of the PBT/vPvB properties of a substance and not the PBT/vPvB properties
+Similarly, for the purpose of PBT assessment Annex XIII of REACH requires generation of data under 'relevant conditions', i.e. those conditions that allow for an objective assessment of the PBT/vPvB properties of a substance and not the PBT/vPvB properties of a substance in particular environmental conditions.